Wi-Fi network flaw could let hackers spy on you

 "We're aware of the issue, and we will be patching any affected devices in the coming weeks," a Google spokesperson told CNN Tech.

 Meanwhile, Microsoft said customers who have the latest Windows Update, launched last week, and applied the security updates, are automatically protected.
+Apple confirmed the flaw has been patched on all its products and a fix will be available for everyone in the next few weeks.

 If you use only secure websites -- that is, those that use HTTPS, instead of HTTP with a lock icon in the address bar -- you're protected from this vulnerability, according to the report.
 However, that can be difficult on mobile apps.